opnsense/docs/source/manual/install.rst

 .. rubric:: Install Instructions
    :name: install-to-system

-The boot process gives you the opportunity to run several optional configuration steps.
-It has been designed to always boot into a live environment in order to be able to access the GUI or even SSH directly.
-If a timeout was missed simply restart the boot procedure.
+OPNsense installation boot process allows us to run several optional configuration steps.
+The boot process was designed to always boot into the live environment, allowing us to access the GUI or even SSH directly.
+If a timeout was missed, restart the boot procedure.

 OPNsense Importer
 -----------------